nicklan/pnmixer/HACKING.md

 	cd po && make update-po

-Then, you need to have an archive of the project, containing the POT file, and give it to the [Translation Project](http://translationproject.org).
+Then, you need to build an archive of the project, containing the POT file, and give it to the [Translation Project](http://translationproject.org).
 The POT file (`po/pnmixer.pot`) is NOT versioned by git.
 To make it available, you need to build an archive.